cbabs/bulkSshRunner/README.md

 # bulkSshRunner
 A python program to config large amounts of devices at once and creates a log.

-## Monitor windows servers and processes
+## Runs SSH commands on a list of hosts from a file and creates a txt report

 This was program created to config a bunch of devices/systems at once.
 It uses SSH and is not device specific.
 It does give you a txt log